wanderdust/newsletter/content/posts/026_agents_then_and_now/index.md

 ## Final Words

-We have seen how to go from LLM to agent by adding a few simple steps.
+We have just walked through how to go from LLM to agent with only a few extra steps.

-It is quite simple to build your own agent, and you can use them for all sorts of things.

-Keep in mind that I came up with this implementation from playing around with it, but there will definitely be more efficient loops out there.

-You may have also noticed a few logical gaps in the code, such as not tracking the entire history properly, but I wanted to keep things as simple as possible to avoid overloading the post with code.
-As you start building agents you'll start to realise all the small things that are required to make it robust, with proper context management being one of them.

-I'd recommend you build your own and you see what works and what does not work.

-You don't have to build agents from scratch like we have done in this post.
-You can use libraries like [pydantic ai](https://martinfowler.com/articles/build-own-coding-agent.html) that abstract a lot of this logic, so you can mainly focus on the tooling part.

-I hope you found this educational, and hopefully it has been an enjoyable read.

-See you next time!
+The point is not that my implementation is perfect.
+It is not.
+There are gaps in the code and there are definitely more efficient loops out there.
+But that is part of the fun.
+Agents are still raw, still experimental, and the best way to learn is to build your own.

+Whether you start from scratch like I did, or use a library like [pydantic ai](https://martinfowler.com/articles/build-own-coding-agent.html), you will quickly see what works, what breaks, and what needs to be refined.
+And that is exactly how you move beyond simply using LLMs into shaping them into agents.

+I hope this gave you both a clear starting point and the push to try it yourself.
+Because there is nothing like that feeling the first time you watch an agent generate code on its own.